sinaes/SentimentAnalysis/README.md

 # SentimentAnalysis
-This is a basic sentiment analysis and prediction using linear Logistic Regression.
+This is a basic sentiment analysis and prediction using linear Logistic Regression in Python.